Nonparametric Inference for Balance in Signed Networks: Theoretical Results

+achieves a \( 1 - \alpha + O\big(\mathcal{E}(n, s_n, \rho_n)\big) \) coverage probability. \end{corollary} \begin{remark} Our method always produces a confidence interval with length identical to that of the normal approximation (see the derivation in Supplementary Materials~\ref{sec: proof of CI length}).
+Compared to bootstrap-based methods, our procedure is computationally efficient and incurs negligible additional overhead beyond that of a simple normal approximation. \end{remark}

-\begin{remark} Note that the Edgeworth expansion approximation in Theorem~\ref{thm2} can also be used to perform both two-sided or one-sided test.
-To illustrate, consider testing a balance-free null value with the hypothesis
+\begin{remark} Note that the Edgeworth expansion approximation in Theorem~\ref{thm2} can also be used to perform both two-sided and one-sided hypothesis tests.
+To illustrate, consider testing a \textit{balance-free} null value with the hypothesis

-The null value $c_n$ can be derived from various balance-free models.
+Here, ``balance-free” refers to the absence of an explicit mechanism favoring balance.
+This notion has been operationalized in different ways in the literature, leading to different choices of the null value $c_n$.
+Our framework is flexible enough to accommodate these alternatives.
 For example, the null model in \citet{facchetti2011computing} assumes that the edge signs are i.i.d.\ Bernoulli variables, with probability equal to the fraction of negative edges in the observed network.
 Our null hypothesis accommodates this scenario by setting $c_n=(1-s_n)^3 + 3 s_n^2 ( 1- s_n)$.
 Similarly, in~\citet{Jin2024-lk}, the balance-free null model assumes equal probabilities for positive and negative edges, which our null hypothesis reflects by setting $c_n=0.5$.
-Using our empirical Edgeworth expansion formula, we evaluate the empirical p-value $\widehat{p}:=\widehat{G}_n((\widehat{U}_n/\widehat{V}_n-c_n)/\widehat{S}_n)$.
+Using our empirical Edgeworth expansion formula, we evaluate the empirical p-value $\widehat{p}:=\widehat{\mathcal{G}}_n((\widehat{U}_n/\widehat{V}_n-c_n)/\widehat{S}_n)$.
 Following \cite{DBLP:journals/corr/abs-2004-06615}, given a significance level $\alpha$, we reject the null hypothesis $H_0$ if $\widehat{p} < \alpha$.
-The higher-order accuracy of our Edgeworth expansion allows us to control the Type-I error at $\alpha+O(\mathcal{E}(n,\,s_n,\,\rho_n))$ and the type-II error at $o(1)$ when $|w_n-c_n|=\omega(n^{-1/2})$. \end{remark}

-\begin{remark} The inference procedure described above and its theoretical validity can be adapted to analyze each of the four types of triangles within the network, thereby providing detailed insights into specific patterns.
+The higher-order accuracy of our Edgeworth expansion allows us to control the Type-I error at $\alpha+O(\mathcal{E}(n,\,s_n,\,\rho_n))$ and the type-II error at $o(1)$ when $|w_n-c_n|=\omega(n^{-1/2})$. \end{remark} \begin{remark} The inference procedure described above and its theoretical validity can be adapted to analyze each of the four types of triangles within the network, thereby providing detailed insights into specific patterns.
 For example, a lower proportion of type-2 triangles suggests strong evidence of weak balance in the network.
 For each type of triangle, we construct a studentized ratio of sample network moments and establish an Edgeworth expansion to approximate the CDF of this studentized ratio.
-The corresponding approximation error bounds are provided in the Supplemental Material. \end{remark}
+The corresponding approximation error bounds are provided in the Supplemental Material~\ref{sec: results for wnt}. \end{remark}